espocrm/ext-template/README.md

-# Extension repository template
+# Template repository for EspoCRM extensions

-Copy this repository and use it as a template for your extension.
+Create a repository for your extension from this template.

 ## Preparing repository